meteo-ubonn/meanie3D/README.md

 * NetCDF4-python (try running @pip install netCDF4@ or download and install from http://unidata.github.io/netcdf4-python)
 * [libradolan](http://meteo-ubonn.github.io/radolan/)

-Optional:

 The following libraries may be used, if they are switched on with the appropriate flags
 * Data format
-  * [shapelib v1.3+](http://shapelib.maptools.org) - When present, certain utilities have additional options for outputting data in ESRI shapefile format.
+  * [shapelib v1.3+](http://shapelib.maptools.org) - When present, certain utilities have additional options for writing out data in ESRI shapefile format.
 * Visualization:
   * [Imagemagick](https://imagemagick.org)
   * [gnuplot](http://gnuplot.sourceforge.net)